fontclubbelgica/fontclubbelgica.xyz/_typefaces/ueli.md

     One of the inherent challenges of traditional monospaced fonts is the lack of control over ragging—the uneven alignment of text on the right margin in left-aligned typesetting.
 Because each character takes up the same amount of space, shorter letters like i or l leave excessive gaps, while wider letters like m or w struggle to fit within their fixed width.
 This results in uneven, jagged text edges and disrupts the rhythm and flow of paragraphs.
 The uniform spacing, while useful for typewriters and early computing, compromises visual harmony and legibility in modern design contexts.

-    Gorp addresses these ragging limitations by embracing Dwiggins’ idea of variable-width monospacing.
-By allowing some characters to take up half-width space and others to extend to 150% width, Gorp achieves more refined and natural line breaks.
+    Ueli addresses these ragging limitations by embracing Dwiggins’ idea of variable-width monospacing.
+By allowing some characters to take up half-width space and others to extend to 150% width, Ueli achieves more refined and natural line breaks.
 The introduction of half-width spaces further mitigates ragging issues, helping designers achieve a cleaner, more balanced text edge while maintaining a mechanical, monospaced aesthetic.
-These subtle adjustments provide Gorp with a unique advantage, offering improved text texture without sacrificing the distinctive look of monospaced type.
+These subtle adjustments provide Ueli with a unique advantage, offering improved text texture without sacrificing the distinctive look of monospaced type.

       </div>
     </div>